 Musculoskeletal Injuries may be Caused by Conditions in the Workplace

 Musculoskeletal injuries can happen to workers in any industry.
 Construction, warehouse, health-care, and office workers are just some people who are at risk of work-related musculoskeletal injuries.
 According to the Bureau of Labor Statistics (BLS), these types of injuries accounted for approximately one-third of all worker injury and illness cases.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have been committed to helping those with workplace injuries, including musculoskeletal disorders (MSDs), for over 35 years.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have been committed to helping those with workplace injuries, including musculoskeletal disorders (MSDs), for more than 40 years.

 What Are Musculoskeletal Disorders?

 “Musculoskeletal disorder” is a term used to describe various injuries affecting the muscles, tendon, joints, ligaments, and nerves.
 MSDs can be caused by slip and fall accidents, repetitive motions, heavy lifting, awkward positions, and other ergonomic risk factors.
 Most people experience pain, stiffness, swelling, or numbness in the affected area and symptoms can range from mild to severe, depending on the type and stage of the injury.

 Common Types of Musculoskeletal Injuries

 Musculoskeletal injuries can affect almost any part of the body, including the neck, shoulders, arms, hands, chest, back, and feet.
 Some of the most common types of musculoskeletal injuries our workers’ compensation lawyers have seen include: